michaelwalkoski/phpapp-example/README.md

-# An Beginner's Guide to Developing PHP Applications with Distelli
+# A Beginner's Guide to Developing PHP Applications with Distelli
 In this tutorial, we are going to learn how to build, test, and deploy a PHP application using Distelli.
 PHP is one of many languages available, but it’s simplicity and flexibility make it a great place to begin.
 Many of the concepts you learn in in this tutorial will transfer to other languages and you’ll learn about setting up a website.
 Distelli also supports Java, Node.js, Phython, and Ruby.

 The foundation of web development is the client-server relationship.
 You are the client when you enter a web address in your browser.
 The request is sent to the server and a file is returned to your browser to be displayed.
 The process is similar to opening a file on your computer, but in this case, it’s returned through the browser.